spitschan/ShapeToolbox/doc/source/index.rst

 |toolbox| manual
 ================

+**NOTE: This manual is a work in progress.
+Currently only the Getting Started -section has any meaningful content.
+More added as often as possible.**

 |toolbox| is a collection of Octave/Matlab functions for generating 3D
 objects of various shapes and saving them in the Wavefront .obj-file format.
 The shapes available include spheres, planes, cylinders,